APNIC-Labs/draft-kskroll-sentinel/README.md

       the trusted key state differs between the forwarding resolver and the forwarder target resolver

+Huston, et al.            Expires June 14, 2018                 [Page 6]

+Internet-Draft         DNSSEC Trusted Key Sentinel         December 2017

    then either the outcome is indeterminate validating (Vleg), or a case of mixed signals (SERVFAIL in all three responses), which is similarly an indeterminate response with respect to the trusted key state.

-Huston, et al.             Expires May 5, 2018                  [Page 6]

-Internet-Draft         DNSSEC Trusted Key Sentinel         November 2017

 5. Security Considerations